Cura annonae: Ships

-describes Lucian's figures as a possible exaggeration.
+describes Lucian's figures as a possible exaggeration; Hopkins points out the financial losses represented by the foundering of such a ship in bad weather, heavy-laden with grain and too large to find safe mooring in most ports.
 The reported dimensions for grain ships are not verified by archaeological findings.

 Casson imaginatively reconstructed a typical grain-ship's voyage from Alexandria, Egypt to Rome.
 A grain ship leaving Alexandria, would first steer north east to Cyprus, then follow the south coast of Asia Minor (21st century Turkey) westwards, and proceed along the south shore of Crete, stopping as needed at one of several ports en route.
 From Crete the grain ship would strike out across the Mediterranean Sea westwards toward the island of Malta, the objective being Syracuse, Sicily and the Straits of Messina.
-After passing through the Straits, large grain ships would dock at the port of Puteoli, near Naples, or after port improvements about 113 AD, at Ostia near Rome.
+After passing through the Straits, large grain ships would dock at the port of Puteoli, near Naples, or after port improvements about 60 AD, at Portus near Rome.
 From Puteoli the cargo of the large ships would be off-loaded onto smaller ships and taken to Ostia.
 Smaller ships coming from North Africa or Egypt could proceed directly to Ostia for unloading.

 The voyage of Paul.
 The experience of Paul the Apostle in 62 AD illustrates the dangers of the voyage from Egypt to Rome.
 Paul boarded a Rome-bound grain ship in Asia Minor.
 The ship was large, with 276 people aboard, counting both crew and passengers.
 The voyage was late in the sailing season, after the Day of Atonement (which is usually in early October) and the winds were adverse.
 Following the usual route along the south shore of Crete, Paul's ship was blown off course and wrecked on the island of Malta.
 He spent the winter on Malta, then proceeded onward to Puteoli and Rome.